otolaa/drupal8/README.md

 this is the parsing yandex.ru/pogoda
 # 3. empty_front_page
 I think it was possible to add the necessary fixes for the module to work
+# 4. coinmarketcap
+this is the parsing module which parses https://coinmarketcap.com/api/